Baez Lab Group

 Email: cabrink@unc.edu

 Caitie’s research seeks to understand the consequences of ACL injury and reconstruction on mental health and well-being and intends to develop interventions that promote treating patients from a biopsychosocial approach post-ACL reconstruction.
-Additionally, Caitie wants to identify how neuroplasticity after ACL reconstruction affects short-term and long-term health outcomes, including return to sport rates and secondary injury risk.
+Additionally, Caitie wants to identify how changes in sleep after ACL reconstruction affect short-term and long-term health outcomes, including return to sport rates and secondary injury risk.

 Undergraduate Volunteer Research Assistants